Our next Messy Church is on:

 At the last Messy Church

-The next Messy Church is on 28th October and we look forward to seeing you then.
+We’re looking forward to February now – Saturday 24th is our next date, and we look forward to seeing you then.
 No invitation needed, but if you’re a child you’ll need an adult, and if you’re an adult you’ll need a child!

 Messy Church Logo Copyright Bible Reading Fellowship© 2011.
 See www.messychurch.org.uk